 Use case actors

-DSO network operations center engineer: The DSO operations engineer is responsible for deploying monitoring and control mechanisms in the network.
-The DSO operations center engineer determines how to control and configure the network for resiliency, e.g. when and how to switch between different accesses to maximize availability.
+DSO network operations centre engineer: The DSO operations engineer is responsible for deploying monitoring and control mechanisms in the network.
+The DSO operations centre engineer determines how to control and configure the network for resiliency, e.g. when and how to switch between different accesses to maximize availability.

-DSO electrical system operations center engineer: This actor is responsible for maintaining availability, efficiency and safety of the energy system.
+DSO electrical system operations centre engineer: This actor is responsible for maintaining availability, efficiency and safety of the energy system.

 Use case service flow